Loubrains/GPT_open_ends_categorizer/README.md

 For a dataset of 1500 responses, and 20 categories, it costs less than 1$ and takes about 20 seconds to run the categorizer.

 For a bigger dataset, with many more categories, rate limiting can come into effect and increase the time and cost.
-See your usage in the [OpenAI usage portal](https://platform.openai.com/usage)
+See your usage in the [OpenAI usage portal](https://platform.openai.com/usage).
+See more about rate limit tiers in the [OpenAI rate limits](https://platform.openai.com/docs/guides/rate-limits?context=tier-free) page.

 # Prerequisites